Kepa sub for Mendy backfires as Spaniard blasts penalty over in Chelsea shootout loss vs Liverpool in Carab...

 Kepa sub for Mendy backfires as Spaniard blasts penalty over in Chelsea shootout loss vs Liverpool in Carabao Cup final

-Kepa Arrizabalaga replaced Edouard Mendy for Chelsea just ahead of the end of extra-time in Sunday's Carabao Cup final against Liverpool, but the decision backfired as the Blues fell when Kepa blasted his penalty over.
+Kepa Arrizabalaga replaced Edouard Mendy for Chelsea just ahead of the end of extra-time in Sunday's Carabao Cup final against Liverpool, but the decision backfired as the Blues fell when Kepa blasted his penalty over after an extraordinary 22-kick shootout.

 Thomas Tuchel opted to put penalty specialist Kepa in the match in the 119th minute of a scoreless game, despite Mendy putting in an heroic performance throughout the match.

-But Liverpool would score all 11 of their penalties in the shootout, including a final make by goalkeeper Caoimhin Kelleher, while Kepa blasted over the bar to hand the trophy to the Reds.
+But Liverpool would score all 11 of their penalties in the shootout, including a final conversion by goalkeeper Caoimhin Kelleher, while Kepa blasted over the bar to hand the trophy to the Reds.

 Editors' Picks